-We are living through a historic period of time; one which will be remembered and spoken about for many years to come.
-Our Living History Project is about capturing our lives in the valley and surrounding areas during the Covid19 ‘lockdown’.
+2020 was a historic period of time; one which will be remembered and spoken about for many years to come.
+Our Living History Project was about capturing our lives in the valley and surrounding areas during Covid19.

-Many people are finding they have much time on their hands and so are reflecting, contemplating and engaging in writing, art, photography, and other creative responses to their new circumstances.
-Others are working harder, in incredibly challenging circumstances, to keep people safe and put food on our tables.
+Many people found they had much time on their hands and so were reflecting, contemplating and engaging in writing, art, photography, and other creative responses to their new circumstances.
+Others were working harder, in incredibly challenging circumstances, to keep people safe and put food on our tables.

 Sometime, when we are able to safely meet and be with each other again, we will hold a celebration event where we bring all our different responses together, to celebrate the strength of our community, share, and to form a unique record of this unique period of our shared history.

-What might you write about?
+What did people write about?

-Who can take part?
+Who took part?